nverchev/drytorch/docs/tutorials/experiments_and_runs.md

 ```

 ### Actor Metadata
-The readable representation of an actor not only documents the actor object, but all the public attributes recursively.
+The readable representation of an actor not only documents the actor object but all the public attributes recursively.

-Private attributes, that is, attributes that start with an underscore, are ignored and so are attributes that have not been initialized (evaluating to None, or an empty container).
+Private attributes, that is, attributes that start with an underscore, are ignored, and so are attributes that have not been initialized (evaluating to None, or an empty container).

 ```{code-cell} ipython3
 with third_experiment.create_run(resume=True):  # correctly resuming run